TechnoSavage/runZero/sdk-starlark-integrations/Kismet/README.md

 # Kismet starlark integration for runZero

-Custom integration designed to pull asset information from a specified data source in Kismet.
+Custom integration designed to pull asset information from a specified WLAN source in Kismet.

 ## Kismet API Docs